-Initial Disqualifications Resulting in Denied Unemployment Benefits in Delaware
+Reasons Why You May Be Denied Unemployment Benefits in Delaware

 You could get your unemployment benefits denied in Delaware because of any of the following disqualifications:

 - You quit your job or were fired before applying for unemployment benefits (assuming there was no wrongful termination, which is a reason to appeal).

 - You are not currently separated from your employer.

 - You are a school employee between academic years.

 - You are enrolled in an educational program that limits your availability for work.

 - You are unemployed because of commitment to a penal institution.

 - You are unemployed due to a labor dispute.

 - When applying for unemployment benefits, you fail to bring in proper identification.

 - Your documents fail to pass the document authenticator, and during the pending period, you fail to produce acceptable replacement documentation.

 - After you file the claim, you receive a letter requesting that you complete a form to send to the Delaware Department of Labor, and you fail to do so.

 - A claims deputy completes an adjudication regarding your claim and determines you are ineligible to receive unemployment compensation.

 - The Notice of Monetary Determination that you receive determines that you are ineligible to receive unemployment compensation.

 - You are discharged from your job for a just cause in connection with your work, such as lateness, unexcused absences, misconduct or the violation of company rules.

 For instance, if you choose not to actively seek work, if you refuse to accept a job offer for which you are reasonably suited and which pays the general rate for that type of work, or if you are simply unable to work, you will have your plea for continued unemployment compensation benefits denied.

-Delaware Unemployment Denial Appeals
+Learn About Delaware Unemployment Denial Appeals

 To file an unemployment denial appeal in DE, you must submit a request for a hearing in person or by writing to your local office within 10 days of the date of the Notice of Determination.
 Unemployment denial appeals filed by email are unacceptable because the person filing the appeal must sign the request.